 Mind and Its World I–IV

-These four classes can be described in terms of three traditional interlocking and mutually supportive disciplines in the Tibetan tradition.
+These four classes can be described in terms of three mutually supportive disciplines in the Tibetan tradition: Collected Topics (Tib. düdra), Classification of Mind (Tib. lorik), and the Tenet Systems.
 Broadly speaking, in Western terminology, these correspond to:

-Phenomenology, which is a description of the world as we experience it, primarily in reference to the objective side of experience.
-Studies for this aspect of the course derive from the “Collected Topics” (Dudra in Tibetan).
-It is based on the Abhidharma (“Higher Teachings”) of India.
+- Phenomenology, which is a description of the world as we experience it, primarily refers to the objective side of experience.
+This aspect of the curriculum involves the study of “Collected Topics,” which is based on the Abhidharma (“Higher Teachings”) of India.

-Epistemology, which is an analysis of how we know – a systematic investigation of the types of mind that arise through knowing and experiencing ourselves and the world.
-This is primarily in reference to the subjective side of experience.
-Studies for this aspect of the course derive mainly from the “Classifications of Mind” (Lorik in Tibetan) and secondarily from “Classifications of Reasons” (Tarik in Tibetan).
-It is based on the Pramana (“Valid Cognition”) tradition of India.
+- Epistemology, which is an analysis of how we know, is a systematic investigation of the types of mind that arise through knowing and experiencing ourselves and the world.
+This primarily refers to the subjective side of experience.
+This aspect of the curriculum primarily involves the study of the “Classifications of Mind” (Lorik in Tibetan), as well as “Classifications of Reasons” (Tarik in Tibetan).
+It is based on the Pramana, or “Valid Cognition,” tradition of India.

-Ontology, which presents systematic assertions with regard to what is real within the subjective and objective sides of our experience, both ultimately and conventionally, as well as with regard to what is completely unreal and non-existent, such as a permanent self.
-This aspect of the courses is derived from the Philosophical Systems (Thrumtha) literature for the Vaibhashika and Sautrantika schools.
-(Texts on the philosophical systems generally present a range of teachings, not just on ontology, but also on virtuous conduct, the stages of realization on the path, the fruition of the path, and so on.)
+- Ontology presents systematic assertions with regard to what is real within the subjective and objective sides of our experience, both ultimately and conventionally, as well as with regard to what is completely unreal and non-existent, such as a permanent self.
+This aspect of the Foundation curriculum involves the study of the Philosophical Systems (Thrumtha) literature from the Vaibhashika and Sautrantika schools.
+(In addition to ontology, texts on the philosophical systems generally include a range of teachings, such as virtuous conduct, the stages of realization on the path, the fruition of the path, and so on.)

 Two forms of debate are used at Nitartha:

-2) what we refer to as Indian-style debate that is less formal.
+- what we refer to as Indian-style debate, which is less formal.

 We ask students to learn and use both forms of debate through the first two sessions of the curriculum.
-After that, students can choose to work with one or other or both of the two forms.
-Whatever the case may be, students will continue to use these forms to probe the class material throughout the Foundation courses and Advanced courses.
+After that, students can choose to work with one or the other, or with both forms.
+Whatever the case may be, students will continue to use these forms to probe the course material throughout the Foundation and Advanced courses.
 Open-ended discussion groups are also used to help students explore the material.